SHOPPING CART

 The hormone oxytocin (also known as the happiness hormone) has been linked to obesity prevention and may be up-regulated by beneficial bacteria.

-Obesity and arthritis in dogs are not difficult to prevent, but they do require effort and sometimes require professional guidance.
+Obesity and arthritis in dogs are not difficult to prevent, but they do require effort and often professional guidance.
 If you believe your dog isn't at a healthy weight, you should make an appointment with your veterinarian to determine the best method to take to reduce weight successfully.

 If weight is lost too quickly, this could lead to nutritional deficiencies.
 When excess weight is lost properly, your dog is more likely to have a healthier body, increased energy levels, and less risk for adverse health effects.